Azure/bicep-registry-modules/avm/res/storage/storage-account/README.md

 ### Parameter: `customerManagedKey.userAssignedIdentityResourceId`

 User assigned identity to use when fetching the customer managed key.
+If used must also be specified in `managedIdentities.userAssignedResourceIds`.
 Required if no system assigned identity is available for use.

 - Required: No
 - Type: string